-Don’t be the person who gives out toothbrushes.
-Our Halloween templates are ready-made and waiting for you, so you can get the word out about your get-together in style.
+Our Halloween templates are ready-made and waiting for you, so you can spread the word about your shindig in style.
 Take them as-is or customize away; all of our templates work with our editing tools, so you can change everything from fonts to colors to graphics wicked fast.

-- Customize away by swappin’ out colors, adding photos and graphics, changing fonts, etc.
+- Swap out colors, add photos and graphics, change fonts, etc.

-Now that you’ve got the skinny, let’s take a closer look at how to make Halloween party invitations by customizing our templates, using a few of our favs.
+Now that you’ve got the skinny, let’s take a closer look at how to make Halloween party invitations by customizing our templates, using a few of our faves.

 Change the font

-One easy-peasy way to change the vibe of a Halloween party invitation template is to swap out the font.
-You’ll find seasonal fonts that range from spooky to sweet-as-Halloween-candy in the Text tab.
-To change up your font, highlight the text, then click the font (or fonts) you want to try out.
+One easy way to change the vibe of a Halloween party invitation template is to swap out the font.
+You’ll find seasonal fonts that range from scary to sweet-as-Halloween-candy in the Text tab.
+To change up your font, highlight the text, then click the fonts you want to try out.

 Choose a new background color

 To make a big change with minimal effort, swap out the background color on your template.
-To change the background color, head to Canvas Color in Basic Edits and use the color picker to choose a new hue, or type in the hex code for a color you already know you adore.
+To change the background color, head to Edits and choose Background Color under Canvas Edits.
+Use the color picker to choose a new hue, or type in the hex code for a color you already know you adore.

-Pro tip: Sometimes a template’s background is made up a solid color, or both an graphic and solid background color, as seen here in our Shark vs Avocado template.
-To see what’s up with your chosen template’s background, use the Layers palette.
+Pro tip: Sometimes a template’s background is made up of a solid color, or both a graphic and solid background color as seen here in our Shark vs Avocado template.
+To see what’s up with your template’s background, tap the Layers button in the bottom toolbar to see the Layers palette.
 It’ll display all of your image elements in a handy list.